-Setup Custom Error Docs With Plesk on Windows
+How to Set Up Custom Error Pages in Plesk on Windows Server

 Step 1: Turn On the Custom Error Pages